Chuanming-Liu/DAzimSurfTomo/doc/Manual_DAzimSurfTomo_V2.0.md

 ### 1. Description

 [DAzimSurfTomo](https://github.com/Chuanming-Liu/DAzimSurfTomo) is a Rayleigh wave inversion program which can directly invert Rayleigh wave dispersion data to 3-D depth-dependent Vsv velocity and azimuthal anisotropy, which does not need the conventional intermediate step of tomography.
 This method was developed at the University of Science and Technology of China.
 The inversion frame and isotropic inversion part are based on the [DSurfTomo](https://github.com/HongjianFang/DSurfTomo) (Fang et al. 2015) with the same initial model and input data format.
 The fast marching method (Rawlinson et al. 2004) is used to compute Rayleigh wave traveltime and ray paths at each period.
 DSurfJt includes two inversion mode for isotropic inversion and joint inversion of Vsv and azimuthal anisotropy.
-Please refer to our following paper for the details.
+Please refer to our [paper](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2018JB016920) for the details.

 ### 2. Installation